Ringworm(tinea infections) is a common fungal infection of the skin.

 - Second stage.
 During this stage, the lesion increases in size.
 The center of the rash can be clear, healthy skin surrounded by a scaly area.
 This is also known as advanced ringworm.

-Since ringworm is contagious, treatment should be started right away to prevent its spread.
+Since ringworm is contagious, treatment should immediately be started to prevent its spread.

 Getting a ringworm diagnosis